 You can also check out possible train departure times and connections at www.bahn.de as well as purchase tickets online with your credit card.
 You may buy your ticket either before you depart for Germany or right at the DB information and ticket sales counter in the airport station.
-A one-way ticket between Frankfurt and Bonn costs between 35 and 80 Euro.
+A one-way ticket between Frankfurt and Bonn costs between 25 and 35 Euro.
 You can pay with a credit card or with cash.
+It is even possible to buy a ticket on the train, but then there will be an added surcharge.